inblockio/aqua-docs/Aqua_Protocol.md

 also showcases other services which can be developed on top of it.

 ## Motivation

+The goal of the AQP is to reduce costs and time for:
+* creating verifiable data
+* verifying data

 In today's broadly deployed computing systems, there is no easy or automated approach for checking if data has been manipulated or